This is re-posted from the Center for Environmental and Resource Economic Policy at NC State. The original article can be found here.

 For the filter sale, the researchers employed either a simple take-it-or-leave-it (TIOLI) offer at a randomized price or an auction-like tool from experimental economics known as the Becker-DeGroot-Marschak (BDM) mechanism, named for the researchers who developed it.
 With the TIOLI pricing approach, the potential buyer draws a token numbered with a price of either 2, 4, or 6 GH¢ (Ghanaian cedi, with an exchange rate of approximately 1 GH¢ = $0.70 USD at the time of the study) from an opaque jar, and a potential buyer can choose to either pay that much or forfeit the purchase.

 As shown in the figure below, for purchases priced according to the BDM mechanism, a potential buyer bids the maximum amount (x GH¢) they would be willing to pay for the item — in this case, the water filter.
 The potential buyer then draws a token with a random price (y GH¢) from an opaque jar.
 If the bid price is less than the price drawn, no purchase is made.
-If the bid price is greater than or equal to the drawn price, the buyer can purchase the filter at the lower, randomly-drawn price (GH¢).
+If the bid price is greater than or equal to the drawn price, the buyer can purchase the filter at the lower, randomly-drawn price (y GH¢).
 In theory, the BDM mechanism has several advantages: it incentivizes the buyer to bid the maximum amount they would spend; provides a more precise estimate of WTP than the more traditional TIOLI approach; and, since the random price draw creates experimental variation in the allocation of the filter, BDM allows the researcher to estimate the relationship between WTP and the benefits of the filter.
 While BDM has been popular in laboratory economics for many years, there were very few tests of its performance in the field, and none in developing countries.

 The results of the study provide significant insights: the median willingness to pay in the BDM cohort was 2.5 GH¢ (equivalent at the time of study to about $1.75 USD), approximately 10-15% of filter manufacturing costs.
 At the break-even cost of the filter (21 GH¢, approximately $15 USD), demand was nearly zero.
 At follow-up visits with study families one month later, the researchers found that the likelihood that a child in the household had diarrhea in the two weeks prior to the visit had decreased by about one-third, from 21% before filter sale to about 14% one month later.
 For families who purchased the filters using the BDM pricing model and had at least one child under the age of five, 90% of filters were in working order, and filtered water was available in 75% of the homes.